ld32/archiveSmallFiles/README.md

 Done folders: 5499999
 Not done folders: 1
 Not done folders are saved to pass2/folders.txt.
+Please review logs and see what is the issue:
+$ cat pass1/tarError*

+If there is permission issues, please run:
+$ sudoCorrectPermission.sh pass2 4

-You can run the next pass now: pass2 archiveFolders.sh tar local/sbatch pass2
+Aftet that, you can run the next pass now: pass2
-Or, if there are permission issues, please run: sudoCorrectPermission.sh pass2 4
+$ checkArchives.sh tar local/sbatch pass2

 # To randomly un-archieve 10 folder and compare with original:
 randomUnarchiveToCheck.sh tar pass1 10

 # When we help with lab data, the tarred data need set proper ownership and permission.
-# Set ownership and permission using 4 processes:
+# If folder list is not very large, set ownership and permission using 4 processes:
+$ sudoSetOwnerPermision.sh pass1 4

+# Or if folder list is huge, run 6 interactive jobs and each job run 1 subset folders:
 $ sudoSetOwnerPermision.sh pass1 4

 # Sometimes, an .snapshot may outdated.